Understanding how the Inference.net staking protocol works

 Operator pools are the fundamental unit of the staking system.
 Each GPU operator creates a pool that:

-Operators must maintain a specific minimum stake of their pool’s total stake to ensure network economic security.
+Operators must maintain a specific minimum stake amount to ensure network economic security.
+Each wallet can create at most one operator pool.

 Every participant (operators and delegators) has a staking record for each pool they stake in.
 These records track: